buptcozy/koordinator/docs/proposals/scheduling/20220701-schedule-gang.md

 For example, there a gang requires 10 tasks to be scheduled, if first 5 tasks allocated, the 6th task failed to be scheduled, `coescheduling` will roll-back first 5 tasks and ignore the remaining 4 tasks in this gang scheduling cycle. `coescheduling` simply use a global time interval to control the gang scheduling cycle.
-The first defect is that the uniform time interval will cause some problems.If the time configuration is too long, it will lead to useless waiting; If the time configuration is too short, it will lead to useless scheduling.
+The first defect is that the uniform time interval will cause some problems.
+If the time configuration is too long, it will lead to useless waiting; If the time configuration is too short, it will lead to useless scheduling.
 Secondly, it is very difficult for a large job to meet all resource requests at one time.
 This mechanism will lead to a very low probability of full resources, and eventually make the job starve to death.
 We call this process as `strict-mode`.